The Ultimate Guide to the Louvre

 6.1- Louvre Guided Tour

 While most people opt for a Louvre self-guided tour, a guided tour (private or with a small group) is an excellent idea if you visit the Louvre for the first time.
-Benefit from the special Louvre entrance for groups, with zero waiting time, and see the major highlights with the explanations of a certified and passionate English-speaking guide.
+Benefit from the special Louvre entrance for small, guided groups, with zero waiting time, and see the major highlights with the explanations of a certified and passionate English-speaking guide.

 6.2- Louvre Self-Guided Tour (Random Tour)